 End of ride vetting.
 The FINISH time will be recorded by the timekeeper.
 Horses must be presented for veterinary inspection within 30 minutes of the finish time recorded by the time keeper or be eliminated.

 Riders Dress Hard hats which conform to current standards must be worn and properly secured at all times when mounted and riders may carry a whip of not more than 75cm in length.
 Spurs are not permitted.

 Minimum Equipment to be carried.
 A good mountain first aid kit must be carried by all riders.
-Riders also need to carry:- waterproof jackets and trousers, spare hoof boots, drink, food, map, mobile phone and a whistle.
+Riders also need to carry: – waterproof jackets and trousers, spare hoof boots, drink, food, map, mobile phone and a whistle.
 Riders will be supplied with a GPS tracker which with the mobile phones must be carried on the person and not in saddle bags.

-There will be no crewing at Loch Builg, Vet Check 5.
-The check point steward will take a small rider bag into that location.
+There will be no crewing at the Loch Builg Vet Gate.
+The Vet Gate team will take a small rider bag into that location.
 The bag should consist of a rug and feed for the horse and spare jacket and food for the rider.
 Keep the bags as small as possible and marked clearly with the rider number.
-Large bags will not be accepted
+This is an exposed location with little protection.

 DOGS.
 Due to ground bird nesting, dogs must be kept on leads at all times on the course.
 No dogs will be allowed within the vetting area.

 Timing Competitors will be informed of the maximum time in which each section of the ride must be completed.
 If they exceed this limit they will not be allowed to continue.
 The rider and crew should ensure that the times on the Vet Sheet are correct and that all of the required information is recorded.
 The crew will also be responsible for the transportation of the vet sheet to each location